CodeMelted/codemelted.rs/mdbook/src/README.md

 <center><b>Revision History</b></center><br />

+- **<u>2025-NOV-16 (M. Shaffer)</u>L** Updated chapters to reflect the full structure of the Swiss Army Knife approach.
+Updated Section 3 Command Line Interface with the current working CLI implementation and where it will be evolving.
 - **<u>2025-OCT-12 (M. Shaffer)</u>:** Cleanup of the sections to reflect current work.
 Refactored current Raspberry Pi information into the section 6.0.
 - **<u>2025-AUG-06 (M. Shaffer)</u>:** Initial release of the document refactoring from the original codemelted-dev (discontinued) concept and now focusing on this more targeted solution.